 Maine Coon Health Problems And Nutrition

-Just like most cat breeds out there, Maine Coons are prone to suffering from a number of health problems.
+Just like most cat breeds out there, Maine Coons are prone to suffering from many health problems.
 Many of these health-related issues are genetically inherited and specific for the Maine Coon breed.

-Thanks to the constantly progressing present-day medicine you can easily get a DNA test for your cat in order to determine if it’s carrying the genes responsible for such inherited health problems.
+Thanks to the constantly progressing present-day medicine you can easily get a DNA test for your cat to determine if it’s carrying the genes responsible for such inherited health problems.

 Maintaining the health and happiness of your Maine Coon kitty should always come as your priority.
 This notoriously large cat has unique dietary needs and requires high-quality cat foods.